OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_lifecycle.md

 Each operation is recorded, creating this way a full log of everything was made in the platform.

 ## 2. History tracking
-__*Versioning / History*__
+__*Model info / History*__

-Accessing to the platform's log it's possible to see all the operations made in the model.
+It's possible to see all the operations made in the model by accessing the platform's log.

 Each record contains the description, the date and who realized the operation.

 This way it's possible to all modelers to know who made what and track all the model's changes.

 ## 3. Build the model
-__*Versioning / Builds*__
+__*Model info / Builds*__

-After every change in the model it is necessary to create a new build, in order to the apply the changes and, that way, the end-users can use the application in its last state.
+After every change in the model it's necessary to create a new build in order to the apply the changes and, that way, the end-users can use the application in its last state.

 When you create a new build, all the _C#_ code added in the behaviours will be compiled.
 If any error occurs during the code compilation the build will fail and all the model changes will be maintained as pending.